OliEfr/AdblockerGoogleSearch/README.md

 # GoogleAdRemove
-Chrome Extension to remove ads from google seach result
+Chrome Extension to remove ads from google search result